jEnbuska/none-dux/README.md

 Other methods:
 ```
 const ids = [1,2,3 ];
-target.remove(...ids); //removes all children with matching ids
+target.remove(ids); //removes all children with matching ids
-//same as target.remove(1,2,3);
+// same as target.remove(1,2,3);
 target.removeSelf(); //remove self
 ```

-State of the store is can be reformed at any time, but the top level objects have to be defined at start:
+State of the store is can be reformed at any time, but the top level objects has to be defined at start:
 ```
 //in action creators action